-IMPORTANT!
-Being on the Equator does NOT mean you're over the sonde!
+IMPORTANT Being on the Equator does NOT mean you're over the sonde!
 Remember that signal strength is the key factor in locating the sonde.
-You must be at the point of highest signal strength AND be on the Equator (dashed line).
+You must be at the point of highest signal strength.

 For best accuracy use the bubble level.
-The mast MUST be vertical when marking the Poles and Equator, or their locations will be less accurate!
+The mast MUST be vertical when marking the Poles and Equator, or their locations will be incorrect!

-Measuring Depth
+5.5 Measuring Depth